rodneykinney/VFMC/README.md

 ## Depth-vs-breadth trade-offs

-Decide how manu solutions to write down for each step, and how much time to spend on each of them.
+Decide how many solutions to write down for each step, and how much time to spend on each of them.
 Decide what works best for you.

 ## Case recognition